fernandezcuesta/md2html/README.md

 ## [TODO]

 * ~~Let CSS and templates being in any location~~
-* Allow setting a list of templates directly in the markdown file
+* ~~Allow setting a list of templates directly in the markdown file~~ moved most part of the logic to the templates
-* Allow both single-file HTML and multiple files (do not embed CSS or images)
+* Allow both HTML-embedded and online HTML (do not embed CSS or images for online resources)
 * Fix TOC to allow pandoc's-like `--toc-depth`
 * Conversion to other formats
-* Global speedup, refactoring, ...
+* ~~Global speedup, refactoring, ...~~
-* Check if logolink contains a valid URL
+* ~~Check if logolink contains a valid URL~~ moved extra logic to templates
 * Complete refactoring